 According to Tina Wismer, DVM, DABVT, DABT, and senior director at the ASPCA Animal Poison Control Center, apples do contain a very small amount of cyanide in the seeds, so don't make a habit of feeding whole apples.
 (Don't panic, though: Only large grazing animals, like horses, goats, and cows, might eat enough seeds to poison themselves, she says.)

 How to Feed Apple to Your Dog Safely

-It might sound obvious, but if you give a whole apple to your pup—even to large dogs—they may be prone to wolf it down and choke.
-It's usually best to feed your dog apple pieces in moderation.
+It might sound obvious, but if you give a whole apple to your pup—even to large dogs—they may try to wolf it down and choke.
+It's usually best to feed your dog small apple pieces in moderation.
 Be sure to remove the core, the seeds, and the stem before you feed your dog apple.

 As with any new fruit, vegetable, or food, introduce apples slowly to your dog.
 Some dogs enjoy the fruit, but others may be allergic or extra-sensitive to apples.
 To avoid upsetting a dog's stomach, remove the apple skin as well.

-If your dog is overweight, you may want to steer clear of sugar-filled snacks like apples.
-Check with your veterinarian to see if a low-sugar vegetable like broccoli might make a better treat.
-Keep calories and extra fat in mind when considering baked goods like apple pie that include apples as well; they often have generous loads of added sugar and fat that can upset a dog's stomach or add to weight gain.
+There are other reasons to steer clear of sugar-filled snacks like apples.
+If your dog is overweight, check with your veterinarian to see if a low-sugar vegetable like broccoli might make a better treat.
+Keep calories and extra fat in mind when considering baked goods that include apples—like apple pie—as well.
+They often include loads of added sugar and fat that can upset a dog's stomach or add to weight gain.